+[10] Wekerle had become acquainted with the architect through Eintracht, the cultural association of the community of Germans living in Budapest, and it is possible that this influenced his decision as well.
+Schickedanz, a Budapest architect of great renown, was in his forties at the time.
 His first big success was his design for the tomb of the first independent Hungarian Prime Minister, Lajos Batthyány (in 1870).
 In the years that followed he designed tenement houses, apartment buildings, exhibition pavilions, the interiors of public buildings, and also pedestals and monuments.
-He even submitted a design for the Parliament building, which was rejected.
-He began working on assignments of a larger scale in the 1890s: first he designed the Kunsthalle, then the Museum of Fine Arts - on opposite sides of the square where Andrassy Street runs into Varosliget (figs. 4 and 5).
+He even submitted a design for the Parliament building, which was, however, rejected.
+He began working on assignments of a larger scale in the 1890s: first he designed the Palace of Art (Műcsarnok), inaugurated in 1895, then, from 1900, the Museum of Fine Arts (Szépművészeti Múzeum) - on opposite sides of the square where Andrássy Street runs into Városliget (Figs. 5 and 6).